azamsharp/azamsharp.github.io/_posts/2022-07-17-2022-swiftui-and-mvvm.md

 }
 ```

 Pretty simple if you don't fight the SwiftUI framework right!
+We simply removed the view model from the equation and allowed the SwiftUI view to directly access the value of the counter from the CounterService, which maintains the global state of the counter.

 In WWDC 2019 talk [Data Flow Through SwiftUI](https://developer.apple.com/videos/play/wwdc2019/226/) Apple talked about single source of truth.
 Single source of truth basically means that the data should flow from one direction.
 EnvironmentObject in SwiftUI allow us to make apps with un-directional flow.
 Let's take the same example of products API and see how we can store list of products in the global state without using the MVVM pattern.